Top three dehumidifiers for 2021

 A good dehumidifier isn't cheap, so you want to make sure that you are getting one that will help tackle high humidity in your home.

-Dehumidifiers may be pricey, but they're worth it when you no longer have to battle wet windows and walls, damp air and black spots of mould everywhere.
-A dehumidifier can also help with excess moisture as a result of drying clothes indoors in the winter.
+Dehumidifiers may be pricey, but they're worth it when you no longer have to battle wet windows and walls, damp air and spots of mould everywhere.
+A dehumidifier can also help with excess moisture caused by drying clothes indoors in the winter.

 However, not every dehumidifier is up to the job.
 Which is where our independent, expert dehumidifier tests come in.